fsphys/evaluation-timetable-generator/README.md

 Configuration is currently done at the beginning of the Python file `evaluation.py`.
 To set up the script for a new semester, `term_id` has to be adapted.
 This is the ID of the semester within KitHub's database.
-The right number can be retrieved from [](http://www.kithub.de/api/#!/terms/GET-terms---format-_get_0), just click “Try it out!”.
+The right number can be retrieved by using [the web interface to KitHub's API](http://www.kithub.de/api/#!/terms/GET-terms---format-_get_0), just click “Try it out!”, or by reading [the reply of the API directly](https://www.kithub.de/api/terms.json).
 The time interval for which the timetable will be generated has to be specified with `eva_starttime_str` and `eva_endtime_str`.